sensille/logrok/README.md

 # Logrok

-## Overview
+## What it does
-Logrok is a command-line tool to view large logfiles.
-It helps in finding relevant lines quickly and filtering the others.
+You have millions and millions of debug log lines, with the traces of a bug buried in them.
+The goal is to quickly find relevant lines to the problem at hand and to reduce the display to only those lines while highlighting relevant items.

 Main features include
 - mark and color keywords